Share This Article

 25. There are zero laws in the English Caribbean, including Jamaica, for paternity leave.

 26. Data from a 2016 OECD Policy Brief show that Korea tops the list of countries that give paid paternity and paid parental leave to fathers; it offers fathers 53 weeks.
-The Netherlands and Greece of 2 days while Italy offer fathers 1 day.
+The Netherlands and Greece offer 2 days while Italy offer fathers 1 day.
 Meanwhile, the USA, Canada and Switzerland offer none.

 Celebration of Dads